itbert/itbert/README.md

 - 👋 Hi, I’m Albert
 - 👀 I’m interested in Backend dev, ML and Mobile dev on studying step
-- 🌱 I’m currently learning Python, Java and Dart
+- 🌱 I’m currently learning Python, Java, Kotlin and Dart (Yeah, that's a hell of a lot for my brain)
 - 📫 How to reach me: via my links in profile
 - ⚡ Fun fact: i like playing table tennis
 - 💻 The first programming language I learned was Delphi